Germoe/hit-predictor/project_report.md

 | Cardi B Featuring Migos | Drip                              | 2018-06-02 | 0.968        | 21.0 |
 | Justin Timberlake       | SexyBack                          | 2007-03-03 | 0.967        | 1.0  |

 Judging from the Top 10 most danceable songs we can see the 1980s and early 1990s well represented.
 In more recent years, the most danceable songs that made it onto the Hot 100 with one exception (i.e. Justin Timberlake's SexyBack) had lesser success in terms of reaching a top position.
-That being said we see that the most recent dance hit is _Drip_ from Summer 2018 and just fell short of making it onto the Top 20.
+That being said we see that the most recent dance Hit is _Drip_ from Summer 2018 and just fell short of making it onto the Top 20.

 #### Inference Analysis of Danceability